nemesis011/remove-bg-api/README.md

 #### Deployment process

-* Edit the serverless.yml with the correct region and profi
+* Edit the serverless.yml with the correct region and profile

 ```bash
 serverless deploy